carlosr5496/FeelGoodGenerator/README.md

 This application is built around offering a quick laugh to those who may need.
 Whether it is work, family, or anything else that comes in life; surely, you will crack a smile!

+## Requirement
+- Have json-server installed.

-## Features
+### Features

  ***This application contains two main buttons***:
 * Generate Joke Button - When clicked - Will generate a new joke.
 Two main categories include 'NSFW (Not Safe For Work)' and 'Safe For All Users'.
 Each button is labeled to reflect which category the joke will be generated from.

 * Refresh button - When clicked - Will remove all currently displayed jokes from the category of which it was generated.
-There is two refresh buttons located at the top of both Joke Buttons.
+There are two refresh buttons located next to the generate Joke Buttons.

 **Seperate Button for added content**